contractautomataproject/ContractAutomataLib/README.md

-Therefore the idea to organise them into *dynamic service product lines* has been explored at different SPLC conferences, leading to applications for Web stores, smart grids and services as used in scientific workflows and grid computingÂ and interest has been recently revivedÂ .
-Concerning SOC, *service contracts*Â  have been introduced to formally describe the behaviour of services in terms of their obligations (i.e.Â *offers* of the service) and their requirements (i.e.Â *requests* by the service).
-Contracts characterise an *agreement* among services as an orchestration (i.e.Â a composition) of them based on the satisfaction of all requirements through obligations.
+Therefore the idea to organise them into *dynamic service product lines* has been explored at different SPLC conferences, leading to applications for Web stores, smart grids and services as used in scientific workflows and grid computing and interest has been recently revived .
+Concerning SOC, *service contracts*  have been introduced to formally describe the behaviour of services in terms of their obligations (i.e. *offers* of the service) and their requirements (i.e. *requests* by the service).
+Contracts characterise an *agreement* among services as an orchestration (i.e. a composition) of them based on the satisfaction of all requirements through obligations.
 Orchestrations can dynamically adapt to the discovery of new services and to services that are no longer available.

-Featured modal contract automata (FMCA) have been introduced Â  for modelling contract-based dynamic service product lines, and are an extension of modal service contract automata Â and contract automata.
-An FMCA can model either single services (called *principals*) or compositions of services based on an orchestrated coordinationÂ .
+Featured modal contract automata (FMCA) have been introduced for modelling contract-based dynamic service product lines, and are an extension of modal service contract automata  and contract automata.
+An FMCA can model either single services (called *principals*) or compositions of services based on an orchestrated coordination .
 The goal of each principal is to reach an accepting (final) state by matching its requests with corresponding offers of other principals.
 Through service contracts it is possible to characterise the behaviour of an ensemble of services.
 An execution is considered safe if all requests are matched by corresponding offers.
-Variability mechanisms are available to distinguish *necessary*Â  from *permitted* requests.
+Variability mechanisms are available to distinguish *necessary*  from *permitted* requests.
 Offers are only permitted as dictated by agreement.
 Necessary service requests can be urgent, greedy or lazy and have, in decreasing order of relevance, further restrictions on their satisfiability.

-Features are identified as service actions, and each Â represents a behavioural product line of services equipped with feature constraints.
+Features are identified as service actions, and each  represents a behavioural product line of services equipped with feature constraints.
 Feature models are described as usual, where each product of the product line is identified as a truth assignment satisfying the corresponding